Annual Civil Rights Breakfast

 On April 21, 2017 Director Jill P. Carter visited students at Guilford Elementary school to talk to them about Civil Rights and the legacy of Walter P. Carter.
 The school is destined to merge with Walter P. Carter Elementary, which in named in honor of her father.

-The one hour session involved a discussion about Ms. Carter's father's work during the Civil Rights Movement to bring about equality for all, as well as Ms. Carter's career as a MD.
+The one-hour session involved a discussion about Ms. Carter's father's work during the Civil Rights Movement to bring about equality for all, as well as Ms. Carter's career as an MD.
 State legislator, and her current role as Director of the Office of Civil Rights & Wage Enforcement.